O 919.834.0387 | M 919.561.4679

 In 2008, Steve graduated from NC State University’s Administrative Office Management Program (AOMP), retiring in 2017 as Lieutenant managing the federal grant for the Motor Carrier Safety Assistance Program (MCSAP).
 Throughout his 30-year career in law enforcement, Steve earned and maintained certifications in Commercial Vehicle Safety Administration (CVSA part A and B) including all CMV inspections, Cargo Tank, and Hazmat.
 After retirement, Steve joined the Franklin County Sheriff’s Department as Training Coordinator.
 He is currently serving as the Chief of Police for the town of Bunn.

-Steve lives in Zebulon with Jill, his wife of 14 years, and serves as the associate pastor of Kingdom International Church.
+Steve lives in Zebulon with Jill and serves as the associate pastor of Kingdom International Church.